nirkoren/jaxlondon/README.md

-# Welcome to JAX London 2019 Demo Repository
+# Welcome to JAX London Demo Repository
 ## This repo contains basic Maven project with Hello-World war file
 In order to make it work, please do the following:

+Some new important documentation.

 <ul>
   <li>Make sure JAVA 8 is running on your laptop</li>